lukehandley/KPFautoscheduler/README.md

 ### Example Usage

 This repository comes equipped with data for the 2022B Semester up to October 4th.
-To generate a schedule, you would use the function:
+In generating the schedule above, you are calling the function:

 ```
 semester_schedule(observers_sheet = 'Data/HIRES_observers - PI-requests2022B.csv',